Who can join 4-H?

 How much does 4-H cost?

 The provincial membership fee is $20 per member per year.
-Some Districts and Clubs also require the payment of an additional/supplemental fee.
+Regions and/or Clubs may also require payment of an additional/supplemental fee.
 Please contact your Regional 4-H Specialist for more details.

 When does 4-H start?